Lockhart with a twist: modelling cellulose microfibril deposition and reorientation reveals twisting plant cell growth mechanisms: Conclusions

 The novel theoretical framework presented here enables reinterpretation of existing experimental observations about twisting plant cell growth, including the intrinsic left-handed bias of twist, and reasserts the validity of the CMF/microtubule alignment hypothesis.
 Furthermore, the framework is sufficiently flexible to test any proposed CMF deposition mechanism, providing a basis on which future experimental results can be explained.

 \textbf{Acknowledgements}

 JC and RJD acknowledge support from the EPSRC through Grant No. EP/M00015X/1.
 JL thanks the University of Birmingham for Post-doctoral Fellowship funding.
-The authors acknowledge valuable discussions with Prof David J. Smith (University of Birmingham) and Prof Tobias Baskin (University of Massachusetts Amherst). \\
+The authors acknowledge valuable discussions with Prof David J. Smith (University of Birmingham) and Prof Tobias Baskin (University of Massachusetts Amherst).
+JC additionally thanks David J. Smith, Sara Jabbari, Alexandra Tzella, Meurig Gallagher, John Meyer and Sally Schofield for all the warmth and innumerable helpful things.
+To Simon Goodwin, JC will be always indebted. \\